Rules and Regulations

 5.11.14 Supervise its employees and their activities to ensure compliance with these rules.

-5.11.15 Promptly report to the Lottery any violation or any facts or circumstances that may result in a violation of State or Federal law and/or any rules or regulations pursuant thereto, excluding violations concerning motor vehicle laws.
+5.11.15 Promptly report to the agency any violation or any facts or circumstances that may result in a violation of State or Federal law and/or any rules or regulations pursuant thereto, excluding violations concerning motor vehicle laws.

 5.11.16 Comply with such other requirements as shall be specified by the Director.